mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/index.md

 This page supports both DC/OS OSS (default) and DC/OS Enterprise installation methods.
 You can evaluate the installation of DC/OS cluster based on your requirements.

-**Note:** The following installation methods are supported by DC/OS community but not officially supported by Mesosphere.
+**Note:** The following installation methods are not officially supported by Mesosphere, but are supported by the DC/OS community.
+Contact the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/users) or [Slack channel](http://chat.dcos.io/?_ga=2.226911897.58407594.1533244861-1110201164.1520633201) for community support.

 # Types of installation methods